MonashCybersecurityLab/ShieldDB/Readme.md

 RocksDB installation can be found at https://github.com/twmht/python-rocksdb.

-We provide an example of streaming dataset and padding dataset regarding different values of the security parameter *alpha*
+Here, we provide an example of streaming dataset and padding dataset regarding different values of the security parameter *alpha*

 * For alpha=256, please download this link [data 256](https://drive.google.com/file/d/199SX2VG3XlwTyMwnduxQMUW-YVrhnaB8/view?usp=sharing)